brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 14 &mdash; Planetary Equatoria &mdash; Copernicus and Heliocentric Cosmology

 * Preparation for Monday, Dec.
 4 &mdash; Evans 7.27 to 7.29 &mdash; Your last assignment, Assignment 13, will be Ex.
-7.28, [a planetary equatorium](./assignments/equatorium/AncientAstronomy-JamesEvans-Equatorium_at_115%.pdf) &mdash; It is a big gluing, scissoring, and threading project! &mdash; Do [Parts 1-6](./assignments/equatorium/AuxiliaryDirections.pdf) before Monday's class &mdash; We will use Monday's class to get the equitoria mostly done &mdash; The rest of the project and a calculation with it will be due Thursday
+7.28, [a planetary equatorium](./assignments/equatorium/AncientAstronomy-JamesEvans-Equatorium_at_115%.pdf) &mdash; It is a big gluing, scissoring, and threading project! &mdash; Do [Parts 1-6](./assignments/equatorium/AuxiliaryDirections.pdf) before Monday's class &mdash; We will use Monday's class to get the equatoria mostly done &mdash; The rest of the project and a calculation with it will be due Thursday
 * Preparation for Thursday, Dec.
 7 &mdash; Finish your equatorium assignment &mdash; Read Evans 7.30 &mdash; Come prepared to debate the merits of 7.29 and 7.30: Heliocentric cosmology vs. Earth-centered cosmology
 * Thursday, Dec.
 7 &mdash; Cosmological Debate &mdash; Review for Final